MileHacker Logo

 Personal & Household Matters

-• Inform family and friends of your itinerary and emergency contacts.
+• Inform family and friends of your travel plan and emergency numbers.

-• Secure your home; consider asking a neighbor to check on it.
+• Secure your home; consider asking a neighbor to confirm on it.

 • Arrange for mail or utility services if needed during your absence.